 Paperback, 164 pages; 17cm x 24 cm; Slovenian/English Language.

 The journal is published twice annually.
 Price of a single issue: 10 EUR.
 Price of a double issue: 18 EUR.
 Annual subscription: 16 EUR for individuals, 13 EUR for students, 18 EUR for institutions.
 Postage and handling not included.

-The journal is included in: MLA International Bibliography (Directory of Periodicals) and Scopus.
+The journal is included in MLA International Bibliography (Directory of periodicals), Scopus and DOAJ.

 The publishing of Amfiteater is supported by the Slovenian Research Agency and the Ministry of Culture of the Republic of Slovenia.